mikesmithgh/kitty-scrollback.nvim/README.md

 <summary>😻 Navigate Kitty's scrollback buffer with Neovim</summary>

 - Open Kitty's scrollback history (default mapping `<C-S-h>`)
 - That's it!
-You are in Neovim, navigate the scollback buffer.
+You are in Neovim, navigate the scrollback buffer.

 </details>